motherscenter-cu/motherscenter-cu.github.io/membership.md

 Joining Mothers' Center of Champaign County allows you to:

  * Meet and build friendships with other moms in Champaign County
- * Attend social activities, including monthly book club, monthly brunch weekly coffee, and moms' nights out
+ * Attend social activities, including monthly book club, monthly brunch, weekly coffee, and moms' nights out
  * Participate in meaningful volunteer opportunities
  * Benefit from the "Moms Helping Moms" program where meal trains are created